xmed-lab/CCC-GRPO/README.md

 ## Overview of CCC-GRPO
 We formulate deep imbalanced regression in MLLMs as a distribution-aware reinforcement learning problem.

+Our formulation emphasizes batch-level relational supervision as the key to mitigating regressionto-the-mean behavior.

 <p align="center">
     <img src="figures/MLLM_Numerical_Fig3.png" width="850"> <br>